Yang Gao

 Macroeconomic Evidence on Substitution Between Clean and Dirty Energy

-(Joint with Gregory Casey)
+(Joint with Gregory Casey and Peter Kruse-Andersen)

 Research Experience

-Research Assistant for Prof. Tamma Carleton, UC Santa Barbara (Feb 2021 - Sep 2022)
+Research Assistant for Prof. Tamma Carleton, Prof. Ishan Nath, Prof. Levi Crews, Feb 2021 - Sep 2022

-Research Assistant for Prof. Christopher M. Meissner, UC Davis (Apr 2018 - Jul 2018)
+Research Assistant for Prof. Christopher M. Meissner, Apr 2018 - Jul 2018

 Selected Awards and Honors

-• Summer Dissertation Fellowship, UCSB 2024
+• Dissertation Summer Fellowship, UCSB 2024

 • Economics Graduate Research Quarter Fellowship, UCSB 2024